Infrequently Asked Questions

 Q: What about footnotes or endnotes?

-A: If you want to keep your book’s lead time as short as possible, we recommend that you not use footnotes, but instead add your list of citations at the end of your book (along with any appendices).
+A: We do not format footnotes and endnotes.
+Instead, add your list of citations at the end of your book (along with any appendices) in normal paragraph form.
 Footnotes generally apply to academic books.

 After You Publish with Us